Everything You Need to Know About Mice Nests in the House

-We all love looking at cute mice when we see them playing with other animals or eating small pancakes with their tiny hands.
-They are not so cute, though, when they are not domesticated and infesting your home.
 There are different types of mice like the plain field mouse, the deer mouse or the harvest mouse.
-Only the house mouse, however, will try and enter your home, as this is the most adaptable kind from all the others.
-These animals are omnivorous, so everything in your kitchen is a treat for them.
+Only the house mouse, however, will try and enter your home and build nest, as this is the most adaptable kind from all the others.

 Mice have many reasons to nest.
 The most common ones are to breed and protect the litter, to keep themselves warm, to store their food and to safeguard their young ones against predators.
 Once the mice have settled in a house, the male and female are highly motivated to build a proper nest because, just like all the other animals, they are doing their best to survive.

+Mice nests are made of soft, shredded materials that provide warmth and comfort for the rodents.
+Mice are resourceful and use readily available materials from their surroundings.
 Since the nests are made for their offspring, they have to be as comfy as possible.
-A nest consist of things that the rodents have scavenged from around the house.
+A nest consist of things that the mice have scavenged from around the house.
 For example:

 If you notice torn newspapers or gnawed fibreglass, then most likely a mouse is trying to build a nest right under your nose.